Memal7/kcna/05_cloud-observability.md

 ---

 ### Describe how Prometheus can be used to collect and store metrics.
-- Prometheus is an open source tool that collects metrics emitted by applications and servers as time series data - these are very simple data sets that include a timestamp, label, and the measurement itself.
+- Prometheus is an open-source tool that collects metrics emitted by applications and servers as time series data - these are very simple data sets that include a timestamp, label, and the measurement itself.
 - The Prometheus data model provides four core metrics:
     - **Counter:** a value that increases, like a request or error count
     - **Gauge:** values the increase or decrease, like memory size
     - **Histogram:** a sample of observations, like request duration or response size
-    - **Summary**: imilar to a histogram, but also provides the total count of observations.
+    - **Summary**: similar to a histogram, but also provides the total count of observations.
 - Applications can expose an HTTP endpoint under `/metrics` instead of implementing it yourself.
 - You can use the existing client libraries:
     - Go